TIBCOSoftware/mashling-recipes/README.md

 # mashling-recipes
 > Recipes for Mashling

-A recipe is a pre-configured mashling json file which can be customized or used as is for a specific use case.
+A recipe is a pre-configured mashling json file which can be customized or used as is for a specific gateway use case.
 The pre-compiled recipe binaries along with the json files are available in mashling.io website.

 ## How to contribute a recipe to mashling-recipes